 3-19 Parametric domain in terms of the leak-off parameter φ and PDL parameter ψ which corresponds to typical field parameters (blue polygon on panel (a)).
-Orange and mean polygon at the left hand side show locations of (a)).
 Orange and green polygons on the left-hand side show locations of data points corresponding to the maximum and minimum permeability values.
-We also nignight regions (nexagons) related to the maximum and minimum values of the fracture toughness by the blue and red colours correspondingly (dashed line in case of the maximum permeability and dash-dotted line in case of the minimum permeability).
+We also highlight regions (hexagons) related to the maximum and minimum values of the fracture toughness by the blue and red colours correspondingly (dashed line in case of the maximum permeability and dash-dotted line in case of the minimum permeability).
 The right-hand panel (b) shows the structure of the hexagon cell by considering variation of each individual parameters.
 By black square and circle markers, we mark cases discussed in section 3.3.4.1 corresponding to $\mu = 1$ cP and $\mu = 10$ cP respectively.
-85 3-20 Solution profiles for the normalised fracture opening at the wellbore (top left), net pressure (top right), radius (bottom left), and efficiency (bot- tom right) versus dimensionless time τ for different values of the leak-off parameter φ in the case of $\psi = 10^{-5}$.
+92 3-20 Solution profiles for the normalised fracture opening at the wellbore (top - left), net pressure (top right), radius (bottom left), and efficiency (bot- tom right) versus dimensionless time τ for different values of the leak-off parameter φ in the case of $\psi = 10^{-5}$.
 Solid lines show the solution for the pressure-dependent leak-off and dashed lines show the corresponding solution with Carter's leak-off.
-87 3-21 Relative difference between the solution with the pressure-dependent leak- off and the one that uses Carter's leak-off model inside (τ, φ) parametric space for $\psi = 10^{-5}$.
+94 3-21 Relative difference between the solution with the pressure-dependent leak- off and the one that uses Carter's leak-off model inside (τ, φ) parametric space for $\psi = 10^{-5}$.
 The applicability domains of the limiting solutions for the radial fracture model with Carter's leak-off are shown by dashed coloured lines [Dontsov, 2016a].
-88 3-22 Solution profiles for the normalised fracture opening at the wellbore (top left), net pressure (top right), radius (bottom left), and efficiency (bot- tom right) versus dimensionless time τ for different values of the leak-off parameter φ in the case of $\psi = 10^{-1}$.
+95 3-22 Solution profiles for the normalised fracture opening at the wellbore (top left), net pressure (top right), radius (bottom left), and efficiency (bot- tom right) versus dimensionless time $ au$ for different values of the leak-off parameter φ in the case of $\psi = 10^{-1}$.
 Solid lines show the solution for the pressure-dependent leak-off and dashed lines show the corresponding solution with Carter's leak-off.
-89 3-23 Relative difference between the solution with the pressure-dependent leak- off and the one that uses Carter's leak-off model inside (τ, φ) parametric space for $\psi = 10^{-1}$.
+96 3-23 Relative difference between the solution with the pressure-dependent leak- 50 off and the one that uses Carter's leak-off model inside (τ, φ) parametric space for $\psi = 10^{-1}$.
 The applicability domains of the limiting solutions for the radial fracture model with Carter's leak-off are shown by dashed coloured lines [Dontsov, 2016a].
-90 3-24 Relative difference between the radial fracture solution with the pressure- dependent leak-off and the simplified solution that uses Carter's tip asymp- tote together with the pressure-dependent leak-off inside the fracture.
+97 3-24 91 dependent leak-off and the simplified solution that uses Carter's tip asymp- tote together with the pressure-dependent leak-off inside the fracture.
 Fig- ures (a) and (b) present results in the case of $\psi = 10^{-5}$, while (c) and (d) are related to $\psi = 10^{-1}$.
 Figures (a) and (c) compare fracture width at the wellbore, while (b) and (d) compare the fracture radius.
-The applica- bility domains of the limiting solutions for the radial fracture model with - Carter's leak-off are shown by dashed coloured lines [Dontsov, 2016a].
-93
+The applica- bility domains of the limiting solutions for the radial fracture model with Carter's leak-off are shown by dashed coloured lines [Dontsov, 2016a] 100